 Then, it is time to head to the famous freetown of Copenhagen – Christiana.

-Not everyone loves it and it is a bit of a walk from Nyhavn, but I believe it is a great place to see in Copenhagen in 3 days.
+Not everyone loves it and it is a bit of a walk from Nyhavn, but I believe it is a great place to see in Copenhagen.

 Christiana is a unique area in Copenhagen – it was founded in 1971, when a group of people cut a hole in the fence to the military barracks in Bådmandsgade.